-After the final disposition of this Action, as defined in paragraph 4, within 60 days of a written request by the Designating Party, each Receiving Party must return all Protected Material to the Producing Party or destroy such material.
+After the final disposition of this Action, as defined in Section 4 (DURATION), within 60 days of a written request by the Designating Party, each Receiving Party must return all Protected Material to the Producing Party or destroy such material.
 As used in this subdivision, "all Protected Material" includes all copies, abstracts, compilations, summaries, and any other format reproducing or capturing any of the Protected Material.
-Whether the Protected Material is returned or destroyed, the Receiving Party must submit a written certification to the Producing Party (and, if not the same person or entity, to the Designating Party) by the 60 day deadline that (1) identifies (by category, where appropriate) all the Protected Material that was returned or destroyed and (2) affirms that the Receiving Party has not retained any copies, abstracts, compilations, summaries or any other format reproducing or capturing any of the Protected Material.
+Whether the Protected Material is returned or destroyed, the Receiving Party must submit a written certification to the Producing Party (and, if not the same person or entity, to the Designating Party) by the 60 day deadline that (1) identifies (by category, where appropriate) all the Protected Material that was returned or destroyed; and (2) affirms that the Receiving Party has not retained any copies, abstracts, compilations, summaries, or any other format reproducing or capturing any of the Protected Material.
 Notwithstanding this provision, Counsel are entitled to retain an archival copy of all pleadings, motion papers, trial, deposition, and hearing transcripts, legal memoranda, correspondence, deposition and trial exhibits, expert reports, attorney work product, and consultant and expert work product, even if such materials contain Protected Material.
 Any such archival copies that contain or constitute Protected Material remain subject to this Protective Order as set forth in Section 4 (DURATION).

 1 14.
-Any willful violation of this Order may be punished by civil or criminal
+Any violation of this Order may be punished by any and all appropriate

-2 contempt proceedings, financial or evidentiary sanctions, reference to disciplinary

-3 authorities, or other appropriate action at the discretion of the Court.
+2 measures including, without limitation, contempt proceedings and/or

+3 monetary sanctions.

 4

 5 IT IS SO STIPULATED, THROUGH COUNSEL OF RECORD.

 6

-7 DATED:
+7 DATED

-8 Attorneys for Plaintiff
+8

 9

-10 DATED:

-11 Attorneys for Defendant
+10 Attorneys for Plaintiff

+11

-12
+12 DATED:

-13 FOR GOOD CAUSE SHOWN, IT IS SO ORDERED.
+13

 14

-15
+15 Attorneys for Defendant

-16 DATED:
+16

-17 HON.
-MARGO A. ROCCONI United States Magistrate Judge
+17 FOR GOOD CAUSE SHOWN, IT IS SO ORDERED.

-18
+18 D.A.TED

-19
+19 DATED:

 20

-21

-22
+21 22 Honorable Steve Kim

-23
+23 United States Magistrate Judge

 24

 25

 26

 27

 28

+EXHIBIT A

-EXHIBIT A ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND
+ACKNOWLEDGMENT AND AGREEMENT TO BE BOUND

-2 ACKNOWLEDGWIENT AND AGREEMENT TO BE BOUND 3 4 I, [print or type full name], of 5 [print or type full address], declare under penalty of perjury 6 that I have read in its entirety and understand the Stipulated Protective Order that 7 was issued by the United States District Court for the Central District of California 8 on [date] in the case of [insert formal case name and the 9 numbers and initials assigned to it by the court].
-I agree to comply with and to 10 be bound by all the terms of this Stipulated Protective Order and I understand and 11 acknowledge that failure to so comply could expose me to sanctions and punishment 12 in the nature of contempt.
+4 I, [print or type full name], of 5 [print or type full address], declare under penalty of perjury 6 that I have read in its entirety and understand the Stipulated Protective Order that 7 was issued by the United States District Court for the Central District of California 8 on [date] in the case of [insert formal name of the case and the 9 number and initials assigned to it by the court].
+I agree to comply with and to be 10 bound by all the terms of this Stipulated Protective Order, and I understand and 11 acknowledge that failure to so comply could expose me to sanctions and punishment 12 in the nature of contempt.
 I solemnly promise that I will not disclose in any manner 13 any information or item that is subject to this Stipulated Protective Order to any 14 person or entity except in strict compliance with the provisions of this Order.
 15 I further agree to submit to the jurisdiction of the United States District Court 16 for the Central District of California for the purpose of enforcing the terms of this 17 Stipulated Protective Order, even if such enforcement proceedings occur after 18 termination of this action.
 I hereby appoint [print 19 or type full name] of [print or type 20 full address and telephone number] as my California agent for service of process in 21 connection with this action or any proceedings related to enforcement of this 22 Stipulated Protective Order.
-23 Date: 24 City and State where signed: 25 26 Printed name: 27 28 Signature: J
+23 Date: 24 City and State where sworn and signed: 25 26 Printed name: 27 28 Signature: